DrBAA/DrBAA/README.md

 ## Hi there 👋

-I am currently in a non-tech related role but hope to transition into tech.
+I am currently in a non-tech related role but hope to transition into tech in the near future.
+Also hoping to collaborate with others on tech proejects.

+### **Courses already taken**

 I have already done courses in the following areas: